gautamdhameja/substrate-tcr/README.md

 https://polkadot.js.org/apps/
 ```

-* Go to the settings page and select `Local Node` in the `remote node/endpoint to connect to` drop down.
-Click save and reload.
+* Go to the settings page and select `Local Node` in the `remote node/endpoint to connect to` input.
+Click `Save & Reload`.

 For further instructions on using the runtime with the Polkadot Apps UI, please see this [wiki page](https://github.com/gautamdhameja/substrate-tcr/wiki/How-to-test-the-TCR-runtime-using-Polkadot-Apps-Portal) in this repository.

 ## Important Note

  The Substrate framework and related libraries and APIs are rapidly under development.
 In case this module does not work with the latest Substrate build, please submit an issue in this repo.
-You can also try porting the runtime modules into a freshly cloned [substrate-node-template](https://github.com/paritytech/substrate-node-template) codebase.
+You can also try porting the runtime modules into a freshly cloned [substrate-node-template](https://github.com/paritytech/substrate/tree/master/node-template) codebase.